sandzp/neural_network_numpy/README.md

 Performs random weight initialization, forward propagation, backwards propagation and cross-entropy loss calculation.

-Next goals are to expand it to allow for multi-class prediction and more layers.
+Next goals are to expand it to allow for multi-class prediction, batching, different activation functions and  more layers.